The Folly + 90.9 The Bridge Americana Concert Series

 The first event of The Folly + 90.9 The Bridge Americana Concert Series featured country music luminary Marty Stuart with His Fabulous Superlatives.
 A five-time Grammy Award winner, an Americana Music Association Lifetime Achievement Award recipient and platinum recording artist, Stuart was dubbed by Rolling Stone as “one of the last remaining links to traditional country, roots music and the generation of greats like George Jones and Hank Williams.”

-Rodney Crowell will headline the next Americana concert, on Friday, May 3.
+Rodney Crowell headlined the next Americana concert, on Friday, May 3.
 A progressive country singer, songwriter and producer who influenced Nashville's traditionalist movement of the 1980s, Rodney Crowell has released 20 albums in four decades, with five No. 1 hits.
 He's been honored with two Grammy Awards, an ASCAP Lifetime Achievement Award and membership in the Songwriters Hall of Fame.
 Crowell is touring on his latest album, "Close Ties."

-Closing out the first season of The Folly + Bridge series will be Kelley Hunt on Saturday, May 18.
+Closing out the first season of The Folly + Bridge series was Kelley Hunt on Saturday, May 18.
 A pianist, singer and songwriter, Hunt has a refreshing originality that has placed her on stages across North America and Europe.
 Based in Lawrence, Kansas, Hunt is a Kansas Music Hall of Fame inductee, her music has charted on the Billboard Top Blues Albums chart and she has received critical praise for her fresh take on R&B, blues and roots music.